 Once you hire a truck accident lawyer from our team in Spartanburg to represent you, we can begin working on your case immediately and at no upfront cost.
 We start by offering all potential clients a complimentary case review, in which you can learn all about our services and contingency fee structure at Farmer & Morris Law, PLLC.
 We’re here to discuss your possible right to compensation.

 In This Article

-With the extreme size and weight of trucks, significant injuries often occur any time one of these vehicles strikes a passenger-style car.
-Because each case is different, the compensation you could qualify to seek when a truck driver or owner was at fault can vary.
+With the extreme size and weight of trucks, significant injuries often occur any time one of these vehicles strikes a passenger car.
+Because each case is different, the compensation you can seek when a truck driver or owner was at fault can vary.